Jaywhisker/HDB_Planters/hdb-plant-selection/README.md

 # Tests
 All tests files are in the tests folder.
 To run the test file, head to your docker terminal (make sure the service is running) and enter the following commands:
 ```
+cd hdb-plant-selection (ensure you are in this directory)
 python tests/test.py
 ```
 If the file ran without any error, the backend is functioning.